azurecitadel/azurecitadel.github.io/labs/bot/cognitive.md

 bot.dialog('start', intents);
 ```

-The code listens and then routes through welcome message, and/or the Ensure Profile waterfall, the conversation needs to be directed from that opening to the new _start_ dialog.
+The code listens and then routes through welcome message (_profile.welcomed_ is used to track if a user is new or returning) and/or the Ensure Profile waterfall, the conversation needs to be directed from that opening to the new _start_ dialog.
 Edit the following to add:

 ```
 var bot = new builder.UniversalBot(connector, [